wusted/wusted/README.md

 ## Hi there 👋

 My name is Jean Pereira [LinkedIn](https://www.linkedin.com/in/jean-pereira-1018aa161/) , I'm a Linux/Cloud/Ops Engineer based in Costa Rica.
-- Currently working for [@oracle](https://github.com/oracle) as a Senior Engineer in the Oracle Linux Team.

 THIS IS MY PERSONAL ACCOUNT, NOT WORK RELATED.